 Union City Sexual Assault Lawyer

 Due to the serious nature of sex crimes, New Jersey holds them in a category all their own and the County Prosecutor’s Office typically has a specific trial team dedicated to handling these cases.
 No other criminal charges are more taboo or bring up as strong feelings and emotion as sex-related crimes.
 The victims of these cases are typically wide deference on their testimony and stance regarding prosecution of the alleged offender.
 This is why sex crimes and typically prosecuted to the fullest extent under law.
 Moreover, once you have been accused of a sex crime there is often a strong sense of judgment from people around you that you are in fact guilty before you ever even have your day in court.
 At Proetta & Oliver, our criminal defense attorneys are experienced in handling sex crimes in New Jersey and understand the emotional toll it can take on everyone involved and the complicated nature of their defense.
-If you would like to learn more about our potential services, contact our office today at (201) 793-8018 for a free consultation with an experienced lawyer who can answer your questions and address your concerns.
+If you would like to learn more about our potential services, contact our local Jersey City office today at (201) 793-8018 for a free consultation with an experienced lawyer who can answer your questions and address your concerns.

 What Are Considered Sex Crimes in New Jersey?